 I presented a series of self portraits at this show which featured gender as the theme.

 This fascinating museum, located at Oregon’s historic hospital in Salem, focuses largely on the institution’s past and the lives of the patients who were treated there.
-My job is behind the scenes cataloguing museum objects.
-As I am new to the museum, I am still learning.
-Being surrounded by medical history, however, makes it easy to feel at home.
+My job was behind the scenes cataloguing museum objects.

 The Northland Medical Museum, Whangarei, New Zealand – 2013 – 2017

 The chance to involve myself at the Northland Medical Museum was an opportunity unrivaled.
 Working each week with antique medical tools, books, and equipment truly nurtured the creation of my paintings.